laravel-enso/documentation/docs/guide/getting-started.md

 Enjoy!

+## Docker
+   Laravel Enso comes with a simple docker environment to help with development.
+By default it has two containers, the enso container and the enso-mysql container.
+There is also a optional phpmyadmin container that can be used by removing the commentented lines in docker-compose.yml.

+   #### Containers

+   - The enso container run's the apache webserver and has yarn & composer installed.
+   - The enso-mysql container handle's the database the default user is `root` with a blank password and the default database is `enso`
+   - The enso-phpmyadmin container is optional and attaches a phpMyAdmin instance the the enso-mysql database.

+   #### Steps to use

+   - Rename .env.example to .env and fill out the appropriate variables.
+   - Run `docker-compose up` to start the containers.
+To daemonize the process run `docker-compose up --build -d`.
+   - Enter into the enso container to begin the enso installation with `docker exec -it enso bash`
+   - Install laravel enso following the [guide](https://docs.laravel-enso.com/guide/getting-started.html).

 ### Known issues

 * When you run `php artisan migrate --seed`, you may hit an error in the form `SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes`.
 If so: